 Company's Financial Trouble

 Now, the company where Arun, Varun, and Tarun were working comes under financial trouble.
 Company’s annual reports showing a loss, because they do not even generate enough revenue.
 Now, to reduce down company loss, the management takes a decision of attrition for some employees.

 All three removed from the company along with other employees.

-I hope you understood this small story of Arun, Varun and Tarun.
+I hope you understood this small story of Arun, Varun, and Tarun.

-Hence, their financial knowledge leads their life.
+Hence, their financial knowledge leads to their life.

-It doesn’t matter whatever you are earning either 80k, 50k or 40k; what matter is how you manage your financials.
+It doesn’t matter whatever you are earning either 80k, 50k, or 40k; what matters is how you manage your financials.
 Building an asset or a passive source of income helps you to achieve financial independence.
 Money in hand boost your confidence & shows automatically in your actions as well.
 Always note, to be financially educated means having the ability to not let money from your hands easily.
 Spend where it is necessary only.